oVirt/ovirt-site/source/node/automation.html.md

 These are some of the high level steps that need to be taken to get to our final goal

+#### Planning

+*   What are the right tools to use?
+Is AutoBuild/Autotest the right choice to make?
+*   What tools will be available on ovirt.org that we can make use of?

 #### Building

 1. Need cobbler profiles for building autobuild hosts from scratch (install right packages, do necessary config, etc)